magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37478-can-t-create-partial-invoice-via-rest-api.md

 ## Apply the patch

-To apply individual patches, use the following links in our developer documentation, depending on your Adobe Commerce product:
+To apply individual patches, use the following links, depending on your Adobe Commerce product:

 * Adobe Commerce or Magento Open Source on-premises: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
 * Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.